MinecraftForge/Documentation/docs/concepts/internationalization.md

 **This I18n class can only be found on a Minecraft client!** It is intended to be used by code that only runs on the client.
 Attempts to use this on a server will throw exceptions and crash.

-- `format(String, Object...)` localizes in the client's locale with formatting.
+- `get(String, Object...)` localizes in the client's locale with formatting.
 The first parameter is a translation key, and the rest are formatting arguments for `String.format(String, Object...)`.

 ### `TranslationTextComponent`